 49. Planetside 2

-Few games are able to nail the feeling of scale you get from Planetside 2, a vast battle across Auraxis with thousands of other players online, where teamwork and skill are essential to winning the war.
+Few games can match what Planetside 2 has to offer – a vast battle across Auraxis with thousands of other players online, where teamwork and skill are essential to winning the war.
 Its free-to-play model isn’t intrusive or unwelcome, and it still looks very pretty during those day and night cycles – jump on it if you haven’t already.

 48. Return to Castle Wolfenstein

 A reboot of Wolfenstein 3D, RtCW contained one of the craziest single-player story-based campaigns ever, based on the occult dabblings of Nazis during World War 2.
 Built around stopping the SS Paranormal Division from resurrecting an undead Saxon warrior named Heinrich I, the game is packed full of enemy soldier fodder, devout ladies of the occult dressed as borderline dominatrixes, occult ceremonies, super soldiers, and zombie knights – all to the accompaniment of Beethoven’s Moonlight Sonata and Für Elise.

 An unrelenting alien slaughterfest, Serious Sam games are pure fun.
 With ‘80s action flick sensibilities, time travel, and a ridiculous arsenal of weapons, it was like stepping into the shoes of Ash Williams, only without all the drama packed in your suitcase.
 Serious Sam games are in no way serious, and in a world of po-faced shooters, that’s something to be celebrated.